 As I began to research access to these journals, it became apparent that there was no complete archive of journals and that to gain access to them I would have to take on the role of archivist.
 It has always seemed like a worthwhile endeavor to do this, both personally and for the community of practitioners of the healing arts.
 Archiving the journals has become a fascinating journey over the last six years, first finalizing a structure for the archive, gaining board approval, and collecting journals and other published materials from an array of sources that began to fill in the story of TFH, from 1972 to the present.
 Special thanks for making this happen go to Carol Gottesman, Matthew Thie and the Touch for Health Kinesiology Association.
 The journals start from 1982, but the 1972 manual “Health From Within” by Dr John Thie and associates shows the thinking underlying TFH as a stand alone modality. ( https://www.

 A key feature of the archive, which has also been the most challenging, is that its usefulness depends upon individual papers being accessible.
 What this means is that if you enter a search term such as “crystals” or “animals”, only individual papers containing this subject matter are returned.
-At this point 3/4’s of the journals have been broken out in this way, and the rest are available as complete downloads, but do not show up in search.
-Another key feature is that the archive is open access, not requiring an access fee for non members.
-There was substantial debate on this point, which eventually resolved that the greatest good would be derived from making journals from more than 2 years prior freely available.
+At this point, 3/4’s of the journals have been broken out in this way, and the rest are available as complete downloads but do not show up in searches.
+Another key feature is that the archive is open access, not requiring an access fee for non-members.
+There was a substantial debate on this point, which eventually resolved that the greatest good would be derived from making journals from more than 2 years prior freely available.
 If you derive benefit from a journal or paper, there are suggested donation options available.
-Free access seems have been a good choice as the archive is currently accessed by about 1000 new users every month.
-More than half of these “hits” are from developing countries, where a fee based entry would most likely have excluded their participation.
+Free access seems to have been a good choice as the archive is currently accessed by about 1000 new users every month.
+More than half of these “hits” are from developing countries, where a fee-based entry would most likely have excluded their participation.

 Another feature of the archive is the ability to leave comments or feedback on individual papers.
 This function enables others looking for information on a topic easier access, and comments dialog potentially even furthers the evolution of that subject.
 The goal is that some of the vast body of Energy Kinesiology experience from the member community be linked to topics through associated papers.
 Any participation in the comments section greatly increases the utility of the archive for everyone.